Introduction to Data Science for Beginners

 The owner of the milk farm conducted an investigation and found that the data scientist's hypothesis was correct.
 He made the decision to change the position of the container's opening from the top to the bottom, and sealed it to prevent water from entering.
 This decision proved to be successful and helped the owner retain thousands of customers.

-Companies collect various types of data on our online movements, both with and without our consent.
-This data can be classified into three categories: structured, unstructured, and semi-structured data.
+Companies collect various types of data online and this data can be classified into three categories: structured, unstructured, and semi-structured data.

 1. Structured Data: This type of data can be represented in a tabular format, with rows and columns.
 For example, a transactional dataset that includes information such as the target account number, transaction time, and mode of transaction.